 An introduction to the various types of digital marketing and the skills needed for each type.
-The aim is to understand the various stages in the customer journey and marketing funnel.
-Discussion covers developing a unique value proposition and assessing the contribution of a SWOT (strengths, weaknesses, opportunities, threats) analysis to a marketing plan.
-Projects involve the application of key metrics and key performance indicators (KPIs) commonly used in digital marketing and culminate in the presentation of a digital marketing plan.
+The aim is to recognize the various stages in the customer journey and marketing funnel.
+Discussions explore developing a unique value proposition and assessing the contribution of a SWOT (strengths, weaknesses, opportunities, threats) analysis to a marketing plan.
+Projects involve developing a digital marketing plan that includes a digital strategy to create and deliver value to consumers in a digital world.